It’s easy to be brave in the light of day, wandering around the lodges of the Elkmont ghost town in the Great Smoky Mountains.

 Visitors can explore the Elkmont area on foot.

-If you travel along the Little River Trail and the Jakes Creek Trail, you’ll find a series of stone chimneys and foundations.
+The Elkmont Nature Trail is a 0.8-mile loop.
+If you travel along the Little River Trail (4 miles) and the Jakes Creek Trail (2.7 miles), you’ll find a series of foundations, stone chimneys and stone walls.
+These are the remains of the once-thriving vacation resort.

 The Elkmont Campground in Tennessee

-Nearby, the Elkmont Campground is the largest and busiest campground in Great Smoky Mountains National Park.
+Nearby, the Elkmont Campground is the largest and busiest campground in the Great Smoky Mountains National Park.
+And it is around 9 miles from Gatlinburg.

 Reservations are required to camp in Elkmont Campground, which is typically open from mid-April to late November.

-You can make a reservation for the Elkmont campground online at Recreation.gov.
+You can also make a reservation for the Elkmont campground online at Recreation.gov.

 Elkmont ghost stories: Is Elkmont haunted?

-While I am a skeptic, I can concede that if there are such traumas a soul can suffer in life that may be bound to a place in death, Elkmont is as likely a spot as any.
+While I am a skeptic, I can concede that if there are such traumas a soul can suffer in life that may be bound to a place in the afterlife.

 And if you do see a lost soul in Elkmont, chances are it belongs to one of the workers who lost their lives on the mountain, such as Daddy Bryson and Charles Jenkins.